Ayushburman/BRAIN2/README.md

 algorithms & code
 visual diagrams

-Instead of re-reading entire books, this system allows rapid access to high-value knowledge—chapter by chapter.
+Instead of re-reading entire books, this system allows rapid access to high-value knowl With time, she progressed from basic trigonometry to earning a doctorate in systems engineering.

+Now, she shares these insights to help others learn more effectively.
+She highlights that the human brain is naturally capable of complex problem-solving—even unconsciously in daily activities like catching a ball or driving.

+This chapter sets the foundaedge—chapter by chapter.
 Purpose

 Modern learning is not about consuming more — it's about retaining, connecting, and applying.